rnd195/marp-community-themes/theme/rose-pine-dawn.md

 aliases: ["/rose-pine-dawn"]
 ---

 This theme implements the Dawn variant of the [Rosé Pine](https://rosepinetheme.com/) color palette for Marp.
-It features soft natural colors with a light background and provides that familiar feeling of a waking up early on a sunny day.
+It features soft natural colors with a light background and illustrates that familiar feeling of a waking up early on a sunny day.

 If you like the `rose-pine-dawn` theme and wish to show support to the author(s), please consider [starring the theme's GitHub repository](https://github.com/rainbowflesh/Rose-Pine-For-Marp)!